-The first fruit of that nucleus, augmented by drummer, Jim Gordon, was the album, "Bread" released in January, 1969.
-After a minor hit called "Dismal Day, a tune called "Make It With You" went all the way to the top of the Billboard singles chart.
+Bread was formed in 1969 when a leading Los Angeles session musician, David Gates, was asked by now legendary music figure Russ Regan, to produce a project featuring Rob Royer as vocalist for the group Pleasure Faire.
+Royer had co-written The Carpenter's "For All We Know" with Jim Griffin, winning a 1970 Oscar for Song Of The Year.
+It was in the context of this project that Gates, Griffin and Royer, the nucleus of Bread, initially met, developed friendships and decided to pool their talents.
+The first fruit of that band, augmented by drummer Jim Gordon, was the album, "Bread", released in January, 1969.
+After a failed single called "Dismal Day", a tune called "Make It With You" went all the way to the top of the Billboard singles chart in August of 1970.
 The group followed up with another ballad, the Top 10 hit, "It Don't Matter To Me".
-It became obvious that this 'soft rock' approach was going to be the sound that Bread would ultimately become identified with and certainly had a deep connection with as players.
+It became obvious that this Soft Rock approach was going to be the sound that Bread would ultimately become identified with and certainly had a deep connection with as players.